Questions about editing and proofreading

-I’m good at spotting typos so why pay for an editor?
+I’m good at spotting typos, so why should I pay for an editor?

-Spellcheckers and AI writing tools such as Grammarly and ProWritingAid are used by many authors to draw attention to basic errors and mistyped words, but beware of relying on them, and never use them as a final quality check.
+Spellcheckers and AI writing tools such as ChatGPT, Superhuman (Grammarly) and ProWritingAid are used by some authors when they are drafting their text.
+These tools can draw attention to basic errors and mistyped words, but beware of relying on them, and never use them as a final quality check.
 Despite recent advances in technology, these tools take a blunt, mechanical approach and are programmed with a particular view of grammar and good writing that may not suit your text.
 They also throw up lots of false positives that are not mistakes at all (I know because I’ve had to undo them).
 You therefore need to understand grammar in order to make sensible choices about the suggestions these tools make.
-They are not a substitute for real human judgement.
+They are not a substitute for real human judgement (yours or that of a human editor).
+And if you use AI to write or enhance your text, you risk losing your own unique voice and instead sounding like every other piece of AI-generated writing.

 Do businesses need proofreaders?